aryanverma2506/Next-Dashboard/README.md

 # [Next-Dashboard](https://next-dashboard-ashy.vercel.app/)

-This repository contains a web application with frontend and backend built using Next.js (with redis caching).
+This repository contains a web application with frontend and backend built using Next.js (with redis caching and next-auth sessions).
 Below are the instructions on how to install, deploy, run, and use the web app.

 ## Note